 This is the part of job searching nobody writes about.
 Not the resume.
 Not the questions.
 The double life.
 The excuses.
 The guilt of planning to leave people who depend on you.

 Gallup data shows over half of employed workers are either actively looking or watching for opportunities.
 You are not a traitor.
 You are the majority.
-Here is how to manage the process without blowing your current job.
+Here is how to manage the process without blowing your current job, including how to take time off for interviews when your calendar is already full.

 The emotional reality nobody talks about